Lake Erie College logo

 1970

-Royce Hall for the Fine and Performing Arts opened
+Royce Hall for the Fine and Performing Arts opened.

 1985

-Became coeducational, merging Garfield Senior College with Lake Erie College for Women
+Became coeducational, merging with Garfield Senior College.

 🏛️